-In Kurtz is even modern man and his restless search for an unattainable freedom, ending in despair.
+In Kurtz is modern man and his restless search for an unattainable freedom, ending in despair.
 The every man breaking free without sane self-curtailment as he yearns for more than simple obedience to the system, and that same man, now out of his depth, plunged into sacrilege as he succumbs to blunt nihilism.
-According to Kurtz, the turmoil lying beneath the queasy civility of the daily lives of men still familiar with the notion of righteous ambition leads to the slow, subtle suicide of tolerating every “harmless” philosophy while only becoming hostile to the obviously threatening.
-Hence unbridled, tribal, pagan warfare in an attempt to escape the hypocritical morality of the bureaucrats back home.
+According to Kurtz, the turmoil lying beneath the queasy civility of the daily lives of men still familiar with the notion of righteous ambition leads to the slow, subtle suicide of tolerating seemingly harmless philosophies while only becoming hostile to the obviously threatening.
+Hence as last resort he turns to unbridled, tribal, pagan warfare in an attempt to escape the hypocritical morality of the bureaucrats back home.

 “And what would his people back home want if they ever learned just how far from them he’d really gone?
 He broke from them and then he broke from himself.
 I’d never seen a man so broken up and ripped apart.”

 A celebration, a meditation, a warning.
 Apocalypse Now is all these things because of the very “weaknesses” that make it indigestible on the superficial levels of pure entertainment (riveting first hour fizzled out into seeming anti-climax) or art house pretensions (expectations to pander with direct quotations from the literary sources).
 It is both and neither.
 A frustration if you miss its simplicity, an exercise in futility if you switch off and simply wait for attention grabbing fireworks.
-It is a smidgen of eternal truth, a smidgen more than any film since its release, and for this reviewer, possibly ever.
+It is a smidgen of eternal truth, which is a smidgen more than almost any film since its release.